 I found that exercise classes helped.
 I now take Ashtanga yoga classes.
-The class I take is practiced at a slower pace and the instructor has us hold poses for multiple breaths.
+The class I take practices at a slower pace, and the instructor has us hold poses for multiple breaths.
 I can really feel my muscles and tendons in some poses - reminding me that I am strong and getting stronger.

 06 Reach out